The Complicated Marketing of Health and Wellness In-Store

 In-store Events

 Home Depot recognized a long time ago the value of DIY workshops.
-They knew if they helped their customer figure things out, that customer would come back to the well again and again.
+They knew if they helped their customer figure things out, that customers would come back to the well again and again.

-If you are selling products under the health and wellness category, be it apparel, supplements or fitness equipment, why not stage an in-store event that showcases the product?
-Invite in fitness experts to talk about the pros and cons.
+If you are selling products under the health and wellness category, be it apparel, supplements, or fitness equipment, why not stage an in-store event that showcases the product?
+Invite fitness experts to talk about the pros and cons.
 Like a mini-infomercial in-store.
-Sponsor community fitness groups to come in and talk about their programs, their personal experience at weight loss, maybe highlighting some of the products your store sells.
+Sponsor community fitness groups to come in and talk about their programs, and their personal experience with weight loss, maybe highlighting some of the products your store sells.

 Or provide demonstrations of that product in use.
 Because showing is so much better than telling.
-And when your customer can actually see that treadmill you have actually does fold down easily to fit under the bed, well, you’ve just racked up a couple of trust points, and possibly gained a sale.
+And when your customer can see that treadmill you have actually do fold down easily to fit under the bed, well, you’ve just racked up a couple of trust points and possibly gained a sale.

-Whether it’s an equipment demonstration or a taste testing of a protein shake, having your audience engage in live presentations helps to pull them in, learn and yes, be sold.
+Whether it’s an equipment demonstration or a taste test of a protein shake, having your audience engage in live presentations helps to pull them in, learn, and yes, be sold.
 It’s brand transparency at its best and will be a reason for your customers to want to come back to you for more.

 Throw a Pop-Up Party

 More and more, the idea of shop-in-shops is gaining steam.
 Sephora in Kohl’s.
 Ulta in Target.
-Creating brand concept shops in-store has so many benefits, especially in providing a magnet positioned to provide your customers with another reason to shop you.
+Creating brand concept shops in-store has so many benefits, especially in providing a magnet positioned to provide your customers with another reason to shop.

 But why do these need to be so…permanent?
 And why do they need to be in-store?